 Calligraphuck (Chronicle Books, $25)

-Obviously, this is not a book for those averse to profanity, which are dashed like bitters across pretty much every page.
-But it’s a good reminder that drinks are meant to be fun.
-Written by London lettering artist and designer Linus Boman under the nom de plume Calligraphuck, his gift and stationery company, this book is aimed at home bartenders and gift-givers.
-That said, there’s plenty here for sassy foul-mouthed pros, too.
+Obviously, this is not a book for those averse to profanity, which is dashed like bitters across pretty much every page.
+But the book is a good reminder that drinks are meant to be fun.
+Written by London lettering artist and designer Linus Boman under the nom de plume Calligraphuck, his gift-and-stationery company, this book is aimed at home bartenders and gift-givers.
+That said, there’s plenty here for sassy foul-mouthed pros.
 Most of the drinks are classics, but the notes on building variations (delivered mostly without expletives) elevate the collection.
 Consider, for example, a baijiu-based spin on the Penicillin or an Angostura Collins with a layer of bitters floated on top.

 Excerpt: “Pimm’s is ubiquitous across Britain during summer, but it can be difficult to source in other countries.
 Here’s a quick and dirty alternative: Replace Pimm’s with equal parts gin, sweet vermouth and triple sec.
-Compared to the original, it’s more bitter and citrus-forward, but some may consider that a bonus.
+Compared to the original, it’s more bitter and citrus-forward, but some may consider that a bonus.”